Police fan out to Providence schools to calm worries with the Brown University shooter still loose

 PROVIDENCE, R.I.
-(AP) — Additional police were sent to Providence schools on Tuesday to reassure worried parents that their kids will be safe with the Brown University shooter on the loose and no indication yet that investigators have zeroed in on a specific suspect in the weekend attack.
+(AP) — Additional police were sent to Providence schools on Tuesday to reassure worried parents that their kids will be safe with the Brown University shooter on the loose and no indication yet that investigators have zeroed in on a specific suspect.

-Authorities released several new videos Monday of the man suspected in Saturday's mass shooting inside of a Brown classroom, which killed two students and wounded nine others.
-After releasing a person of interest in the case on Sunday because the evidence pointed elsewhere, they pleaded with the public for any tips that might help them catch the attacker.
+Authorities on Monday released several new videos of the man suspected in Saturday's mass shooting inside of a Brown classroom, which killed two students and wounded nine others.
+After releasing a person of interest in the case Sunday because the evidence pointed elsewhere, they once again pleaded with the public for any tips that might help them catch the attacker.

-“We’re asking for the public’s assistance,” Providence’s police chief, Col. Oscar Perez, said at a news conference, urging people who might recognize the suspect to call a tip line.

-Anxiety is high in Providence, with investigators knocking on doors and poring through dumpsters and backyards near the Ivy League campus on Monday in search of additional video evidence or other clues.
-Rhode Island Gov. Dan McKee requested additional police be sent to the city's schools to provide reassurance.
+Tensions remain high in Providence.
+With the investigation in its third day Monday, officers were still knocking on doors and poring through dumpsters and backyards near the Ivy League campus in search of additional video evidence or other clues.

 In the five videos authorities have released of the suspect, he was wearing a mask or his face was turned.
 The FBI described him as about 5 feet, 8 inches (173 centimeters) tall, with a stocky build.